Sexual arousal: Male

 It is normal to correlate the erection of the penis with male sexual arousal.
 Physical or psychological stimulation, or both, leads to vasodilation and the increased blood flow engorges the three spongy areas that run along the length of the penis (the two corpora cavernosa and the corpus spongiosum).
-The penis grows enlarged and firm, the skin of the scrotum is pulled tighter, and the testes are pulled up against the body.
+The penis grows enlarged and firm, the skin of the scrotum is pulled tighter, and the testicles are pulled up against the body.
 However, the relationship between erection and arousal is not one-to-one (arousal non-concordance).
 After their mid-forties, some men report that they do not always have an erection when they are sexually aroused.
-Equally, a male erection can occur during sleep (nocturnal penile tumescence) without conscious sexual arousal or due to mechanical stimulation (e.g. rubbing against the bed sheet) alone.
+Equally, a male erection can occur during sleep (nocturnal penile tumescence) without conscious sexual arousal or due to mechanical stimulation (e.g., rubbing against the bed sheet) alone.
 A young man—or one with a strong libido—may experience enough sexual arousal for an erection to result from a passing thought, or just the sight of a passerby.
 Once erect, his penis may gain enough stimulation from contact with the inside of his clothing to maintain and encourage it for some time.

 As sexual arousal and stimulation continues, it is likely that the glans or head of the erect penis will swell wider and, as the genitals become further engorged with blood, their color deepens and the testicles can grow up to 50% larger.
 As the testicles continue to rise, a feeling of warmth may develop around them and the perineum.
 With further sexual stimulation, their heart rate increases, blood pressure rises and breathing becomes quicker.
 The increase in blood flow in the genital and other regions may lead to a sex flush in some men.

-As sexual stimulation continues, orgasm begins, when the muscles of the pelvic floor, the vas deferens (between the testicles and the prostate), the seminal vesicles and the prostate gland itself may begin to contract in a way that forces sperm and semen into the urethra inside the penis.
+As sexual stimulation continues, orgasm begins, when the muscles of the pelvic floor, the vasa deferentia (between the testicles and the prostate), the seminal vesicles and the prostate gland itself may begin to contract in a way that forces sperm and semen into the urethra inside the penis.
 Once this has started, it is likely that the man will continue to ejaculate and orgasm fully, with or without further stimulation.

 Equally, if sexual stimulation stops before orgasm, the physical effects of the stimulation, including the vasocongestion, will subside in a short time.
 Repeated or prolonged stimulation without orgasm and ejaculation can lead to discomfort in the testes (corresponding to the slang term "blue balls").

-After orgasm and ejaculation, men usually experience a refractory period characterized by loss of their erection, a subsidence in any sex flush, less interest in sexual activity, and a feeling of relaxation that can be attributed to the neurohormones oxytocin and prolactin.
+After ejaculation, men usually experience a refractory period characterized by loss of their erection, a subsidence in any sex flush, less interest in sexual activity, and a feeling of relaxation that can be attributed to the neurohormones oxytocin and prolactin.
 The intensity and duration of the refractory period can be very short in a highly aroused young man in a highly arousing situation, perhaps without even a noticeable loss of erection.
 It can be as long as a few hours or days in middle-aged and older men.